The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Conditions of entry:

-The information above was last checked on 6/9/21.
-Remember to review the latest COVID-19 travel safety regulations for your train from Budapest to Vienna as this information can change.
+The information above was last checked on 9/26/21.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train between Budapest and Vienna before traveling.

-Reentry to Hungary is allowed for: Entry is restricted for citizens and permanent residents of Austria
+Entry into Hungary is allowed for: Entry is partially open for citizens and permanent residents of Austria

 The government of Hungary has imposed these measures to reduce the spread of COVID-19:

-Last checked on 6/6/21.
-We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your train to Budapest from Vienna here.
+Last checked on 9/26/21.
+Please check the latest COVID-19 travel safety regulations closer to the travel date of your train to Budapest from Vienna.

-Omio customers who travel this route most frequently depart from Budapest-Déli and arrive in Wien Hauptbahnhof.
+Omio customers traveling this route depart most frequently from Budapest-Déli and arrive in Wien Westbahnhof.

-Passengers board the train most frequently from Budapest-Déli, which is located around 0 mile (s) / 0 km away from the city center, and they get off the train at Wien Hauptbahnhof, located 0 mile (s) / 0 km away from the city center.
+Passengers board the train most frequently from Budapest-Déli, which is located around 1 mile (s) / 1 km away from the city center, and they get off the train at Wien Westbahnhof, located 1 mile (s) / 2 km away from the city center.